 It's easy enough to follow Salihamidzic's reasoning.
 Some of Bayern's biggest names have been products of the club's youth system: think Sepp Maier, Franz Beckenbauer and Gerd Müller, or more recently Thomas Müller and David Alaba.

-With that in mind, bundesliga.com has unearthed six promising youngsters who look set to continue the trend…
+With that in mind, bundesliga.com has unearthed six promising youngsters who look set to emerge in the not too distant future...

 Key stat: Davies is Canada's youngest-ever debutant and goalscorer, and at the 2017 CONCACAF Gold Cup he became the first player born in the 2000s to score at an elite-level international tournament.